i-rinat/fragview/README.md

 Contact
 -------
-Rinat Ibragimov is primary author of fragmap.
-He can be reached at email `ibragimovrinat-at-mail.ru` or at github: https://github.com/i-rinat/fragview
+Author can be reached at email `ibragimovrinat-at-mail.ru` or at github: https://github.com/i-rinat/fragview